-The first three roles are considered Tournament Officials.
-A single individual may act in multiple roles in Organized Play Season and Social salons, but this arrangement must be clarified at the start of said salon.
-Some salons will have requirements that each of the first three roles may not participate in the salon competitively, e.g., playing in the salon.
-An example of this would be Official salons.
-Individuals who are not judges at a salon or actively involved in playing a match are considered spectators.
+The first three roles are considered tournament officials.
+A single individual may act in multiple roles in Local Events, but this arrangement must be clarified at the start of said tournament.
+Some events will have requirements that each of the first three roles may not participate in the event competitively, e.g. playing in the tournament.
+An example of this would be Official Events.
+Individuals who are not judges at a tournament or actively involved in playing a match are considered spectators.